working hours

 Despite the change in average working hours throughout history, keeping track of those hours has always mattered.
 Tracking work hours even led to worker rebellions as labor forces demanded an eight-hour workday, which is now considered regular working hours for most of the world.

-But how did we end up with this Monday to Friday schedule?
+But how did we end up with this Monday-to-Friday schedule?
 And what does the workweek look like for the rest of the world?
-Let's dive into the average annual hours worked by country and how we got here.
-We'll investigate the history of the standard workweek, the typical work schedule, examine when other countries are clocking in and out, and see how companies measure work time around the world.
+Let's dive into the average hours worked by country and how we got here.
+We'll investigate:

 History of working hours

 The typical workweek of eight hours a day, five days a week, is a relatively modern phenomenon.
 Setting that standard was a hard-won battle.
-It took decades of demonstrations from the labor force and, finally, government intervention.
+It took decades of labor demonstrations and, finally, government intervention.

-It turns out our ancestors had much lower working hours than we do today.
-Workers in the late fourteenth century only worked about 1,440 hours a year.
-Most of the Western world today works around 1,700 hours a year, for comparison.
-However, our medieval ancestors put in long days — most of those hours were worked during the planting and harvest seasons, which was only about six months per year.
+Our ancestors had much lower working hours than we do today.
+Workers in the late fourteenth century only worked about 1,440 hours a year, compared to most of the Western world today, who work around 1,700 hours a year.
+However, our medieval ancestors put in long days—most of those hours were worked during the planting and harvest seasons, which were only about six months per year.

 How the industrial revolution changed everything

 Four hundred years later, during the Industrial Revolution, working time skyrocketed.
-Many workers put in 10 hours per day, six days a week.
+Many workers worked 10 hours per day, six days a week.
 When the U.S. government started tracking work hours in 1890, they found that the average workweek for manufacturing employees was an incredible 100 hours a week.
-That is around 5,200 hours per year, or roughly three times the number of hours worked during medieval and renaissance times.
+That is around 5,200 hours per year, or roughly three times the number of hours worked during medieval and Renaissance times.

 Understandably, workers started to rebel against these long hours.
 In 1886, thousands of workers across the country went on strike as a part of the Eight-Hour Day Movement.
 The movement brought attention to the plight of the American worker.